-We've Moved!
-We are now in Northern Michigan's Upper Peninsula - only a few minutes from Christmas, MI.
+We are now in Northern Michigan's Upper Peninsula - right smack in the middle...not far from Pictured Rocks, Marquette, Escanaba, federal & state forests, and 20+ beautiful waterfalls....
 Ultimately, it will give us a chance to work our dogs, learn to sled, skijour, cart, or take long walks with the dogs in the woods and enjoy the abundant snow, all with more space.
 We bought a foreclosure on a beautiful wooded 40 acre parcel and are renovating and builting our dream Mal-nation Plantation!
 It'll take some time, and while we're not even close to done yet, we're working on it.
 If you're interested in our renovations and the area (there's a LOT to do) check out Yoopertraz.com.

 Because we are still stuck in this little house (waiting for our house in Howell to sell), we have decided to postpone future litters until we have a bit more space to do it right.
 Also, due to the economy, the quality of homes has just not been there so we feel it's best to wait.
 We have a couple of people on our waiting list, and anyone else added will have to be patient.
 More info about any possible upcoming litters is here.